liuyq055/MetricCol/README.md

 ## Usage
 ### Training
-If accepted, it will be made public.
+The code will be released as soon as possible.

 ### Evaluation
 ```